 12. Events and Festivals

-If you can plan your visit ahead of time, check out this outstanding Hutchinson, MN Visitors’ Guide in a handy PDF version that lists everything from handy maps to emergency information and lodging details.
+If you can plan your visit, check out this outstanding Hutchinson Visitors’ Guide in a handy PDF that lists everything from handy maps to emergency information and lodging details.
 There is always something happening in Hutchinson for your entertainment.

 14. Bobbing Bobber Brewing Company aka 3BC

-Make no mistake, saying the brewery’s full name while drinking their brews will get you into trouble!
+Saying the brewery’s full name while drinking their brews will get you into trouble!
 It opened in 2018 with a renovated taproom.
-By experimenting with the recipes on tap, 3BC has become a heart of the community and a tourist stop.
+By experimenting with the recipes on tap, 3BC has become the heart of the community and a tourist stop.